Learning Outcomes

 Scope of the duty

 The information protected is very broad.
 Anything learned by the solicitor about a client’s affairs in connection with their engagement is covered, whether the information came from the client, an opponent, or a third party.
-This includes matters that do not appear significant or sensitive.
+This includes client identity information, documents, oral instructions, and metadata in electronic files.
+The source of the information does not matter, and it does not need to be sensitive or obviously significant to be confidential.

 Key Term: client affairs